 A. Joseph sends them on their way.

-1. (1-5) Joseph puts money in his brothers’ bags again.
+1. (1-3) Joseph again puts money in his brothers’ bags of grain.

 And he commanded the steward of his house, saying, “Fill the men’s sacks with food, as much as they can carry, and put each man’s money in the mouth of his sack.
 Also put my cup, the silver cup, in the mouth of the sack of the youngest, and his grain money.”
 So he did according to the word that Joseph had spoken.
 As soon as the morning dawned, the men were sent away, they and their donkeys.

 3. (6-10) The brothers claim they are innocent of theft.

 So he overtook them, and he spoke to them these same words.
 And they said to him, “Why does my lord say these words?
 Far be it from us that your servants should do such a thing.
 Look, we brought back to you from the land of Canaan the money which we found in the mouth of our sacks.
 How then could we steal silver or gold from your lord’s house?
 With whomever of your servants it is found, let him die, and we also will be my lord’s slaves.”
 And he said, “Now also let it be according to your words; he with whom it is found shall be my slave, and you shall be blameless.”

 a.
 Far be it from us that your servants should do such a thing: The brothers confidently stated they did not have the cup.
 This showed that they had a healthy trust in each other.
-If they did not trust each other they would have immediately wondered which brother stole the cup.
+If they did not trust each other, they would have immediately wondered which brother stole the cup.

 b.
-With whomever of your servants it is found, let him die, and we also will be my lord’s slaves: They were so confident they did not have the cup (and trusted each other so much), they declared the thief should be killed and all the others taken as slaves.
+With whomever of your servants it is found, let him die, and we also will be my lord’s slaves: The brothers were so confident they did not have the cup (and trusted each other so much), they declared the thief should be killed and all the others taken as slaves.

-3. (11-13) The cup is found in Benjamin’s sack.
+4. (11-13) The cup is found in Benjamin’s sack.

 Then each man speedily let down his sack to the ground, and each opened his sack.
 So he searched.
 He began with the oldest and left off with the youngest; and the cup was found in Benjamin’s sack.
 Then they tore their clothes, and each man loaded his donkey and returned to the city.

 i.
 The reaction of the brothers showed that for them, this was the worst thing imaginable.
-Not only was the cup found among them, but that it was in Benjamin’s sack – their father’s favorite son, the one he worried about the most.
+The cup was found in the sack of their father’s favorite son, the one he worried about the most.
 Now Benjamin was sentenced to a life of slavery in Egypt, if not death.

-4. (14-17) Judah commits himself and all the brothers to stick with Benjamin, even as slaves in Egypt.
+6. (16-17) Judah commits himself and all the brothers to stick with Benjamin, even as slaves in Egypt.

 Then Judah said, “What shall we say to my lord?
 What shall we speak?
 Or how shall we clear ourselves?
 God has found out the iniquity of your servants; here we are, my lord’s slaves, both we and he also with whom the cup was found.”
 But he said, “Far be it from me that I should do so; the man in whose hand the cup was found, he shall be my slave.
 And as for you, go up in peace to your father.”

 i.
-The brothers were innocent of the sin of stealing the cup but were guilty of far greater sins.
+The brothers were innocent of the sin of stealing the cup, but were guilty of far greater sins.
 In the same way, we might take pride because we are innocent of some sin or another, yet we are guilty of far greater.
 You can’t hide from your sin.
 Time does not erase the guilt of your sin; only the blood of Jesus can.

 B. Judah intercedes for Benjamin.

 Then Judah came near to him and said: “O my lord, please let your servant speak a word in my lord’s hearing, and do not let your anger burn against your servant; for you are even like Pharaoh.
 My lord asked his servants, saying, ‘Have you a father or a brother?’
 And we said to my lord, ‘We have a father, an old man, and a child of his old age, who is young; his brother is dead, and he alone is left of his mother’s children, and his father loves him.’
 Then you said to your servants, ‘Bring him down to me, that I may set my eyes on him.’
 And we said to my lord, ‘The lad cannot leave his father, for if he should leave his father, his father would die.’
 But you said to your servants, ‘Unless your youngest brother comes down with you, you shall see my face no more.’”

 i.
 Judah’s impassioned speech to Joseph is a model of a heartfelt, desperate appeal.
 Of Judah’s speech, F.B.
 Meyer wrote: “In all literature, there is nothing more pathetic than this appeal.”
 H.C.
 Leupold wrote, “This is one of the manliest, most straightforward speeches ever delivered by any man.
 For depth of feeling and sincerity of purpose it stands unexcelled.”
 Barnhouse called it “the most moving address in all the Word of God.”

 b.
 Surely he is torn to pieces… I have not seen him since: With these carefully chosen words, Judah did not say that Benjamin’s brother was dead – only that Jacob said, “Surely he is torn to pieces” and that Judah had not seen him since.
 Judah remembered the cruel lie that the brothers let their father believe regarding the death of Joseph (Genesis 37:31-35).

-2. (33-34) Judah lays down his life for Benjamin and his father.
+4. (33-34) Judah offers his life for Benjamin and his father.

 “Now therefore, please let your servant remain instead of the lad as a slave to my lord, and let the lad go up with his brothers.
 For how shall I go up to my father if the lad is not with me, lest perhaps I see the evil that would come upon my father?”

 a.
 Please let your servant remain instead of the lad as a slave to my lord: Judah dramatically offered to lay down his life for the sake of Benjamin.
-This was a dramatic change from 20 years before when the brothers did not care about Joseph, Benjamin, or even their father Jacob.
+This was a dramatic change from 22 years before when the brothers did not care about Joseph, Benjamin, or even their father Jacob.

 i.
 Judah distinguished himself as the one willing to be a substitutionary sacrifice, out of love for his father and for his brethren.
 This is love – heroic self-sacrifice.

 i.
 Moses was willing to offer himself for the salvation of Israel (Exodus 32:31-32), and so was Paul (Romans 9:1-4).
 Sacrificial love is evidence of our transformation (John 13:34).

 ii.
-Through this chapter there is remarkable evidence of the changed hearts of Joseph’s brothers.
+Through this chapter, there is remarkable evidence of the changed hearts of Joseph’s brothers.

-· They did not resent it when Benjamin was given the favored portion (Genesis 43:34)
+· They did not resent it when Benjamin was given the favored portion (Genesis 43:34).

-· They trusted each other, not accusing each other of wrong when accused of stealing the cup (Genesis 44:9)
+· They trusted each other, not accusing each other of wrong when accused of stealing the cup (Genesis 44:9).

 · They stuck together when the silver cup was found.
-They did not abandon the favored son and allow him to be carried back to Egypt alone (Genesis 44:13)
+They did not abandon the favored son and allow him to be carried back to Egypt alone (Genesis 44:13).

-· They completely humbled themselves for the sake of the favored son (Genesis 44:14)
+· They completely humbled themselves for the sake of the favored son (Genesis 44:14).

-· They knew their predicament was the result of their sin against Joseph (Genesis 44:16)
+· They knew their predicament was the result of their sin against Joseph (Genesis 44:16).

-· They offered themselves as slaves to Egypt, not abandoning Benjamin, the favored son, their brother (Genesis 44:16)
+· They offered themselves as slaves to Egypt, not abandoning Benjamin, the favored son, their brother (Genesis 44:16).

-· They showed due concern for how this might affect their father (Genesis 44:29-31)
+· They showed due concern for how this might affect their father (Genesis 44:29-31).

-· Judah was willing to be a substitutionary sacrifice for his brother out of love for his father and his brethren (Genesis 44:33)
+· Judah was willing to be a substitutionary sacrifice for his brother out of love for his father and his brethren (Genesis 44:33).

-©2013 David Guzik – No distribution beyond personal use without permission
+©2018 David Guzik – No distribution beyond personal use without permission